Oriental pyramid, Wulingyuan travel guide

 From Qin Shi Huang to Emperor Wu of Han, it took more than 200 years for the unified idea to be realized.
 For this ideal, countless emperors and ministers spent countless nights discussing under the candlelight, constantly adjusting policies, with the candlelight moving on the map of the territory, countless blood and flesh turning into dust.
 The unified sunlight slowly rose from the time of Qin Shi Huang, and so the land became brighter and larger.
 Now the territory is vast, the sky is wide, and the trees are lush, but those individuals who commanded and achieved the ideal of unification are no longer seen.

-Changling was built in the second year after Liu Bang proclaimed himself emperor, and its layout imitated Chang'an.
-The tombs of Emperor Gaozu Liu Bang and Empress Lü are of equal size.
-There are many other tombs located next to Changling, such as Xiao He, Cao Can, Zhou Bo, Zhou Yafu, etc. When Liu Bang was alive, he moved to the place of the nobility to guard the mausoleum.
-The palace people in the tomb, like the Emperor and Empress during their lifetime, respectfully served meals four times a day.
-The lights in the mausoleum were always on, just like when Gaozu was alive, except that he can no longer be alive now.
+Changling was built in the second year after Liu Bang became emperor, modeled after Chang'an.
+It is the tomb of Emperor Gaozu of Han, Liu Bang, and Empress Lü.
+The two tombs are of equal size.
+There are many other tombs near Changling, such as those of Xiao He, Cao Shen, Zhou Bo, and Zhou Yafu.
+During Liu Bang's lifetime, he moved to the noble area to guard the tomb.
+The palace attendants in the tomb, like the emperor and empress during their lifetime, respectfully served four meals a day.
+The lights in the tomb were always on, just as they were when Gaozu was alive, but now they can no longer live.

 Hanyangling

-Tombs are divided into three parts: cemetery, mausoleum, and burial area.
-Various burial tombs have been excavated, and colored pottery, warrior figurines, dancing figurines, and animal figurines have been unearthed from the tombs.
-From these colored pottery, we can see the social appearance, living conditions, and clothing of the people in the Han Dynasty.
-From the expressions of these figurines, we can see that Anling was the first tomb to discover a parallel moat and city wall, and many of the pottery figurines unearthed from Anling are worth seeing.
+The tomb is divided into three parts: the mausoleum, the tomb city, and the burial area.
+Various sizes of burial tombs have been excavated, and colorful pottery has been unearthed, including warrior figurines, music and dance figurines, and livestock figurines.
+From these colorful pottery pieces, one can see the social appearance, living conditions, and clothing styles of people during the Han Dynasty.
+The expressions on these pottery figurines indicate that Anling is the first tomb among all the tombs where a moat and city wall were found to be parallel.
+Additionally, many pottery figurines unearthed in Anling are well worth seeing.